 The simple fact that you have enough money for the down payment and closing costs does not mean that you will pass the financial requirements of a co-op in NYC.

 Post-closing liquidity estimates for how many months/years your liquid assets will be able to cover your monthly mortgage and co-op maintenance payment.

-For example, if you have two years of post-closing liquidity it means that you can pay all of your co-op carrying costs (mortgage payment and maintenance) using your liquid assets without having to rely on your income or needing to liquidate a less liquid asset (such as property, furniture, a car, etc.)
+For example, having two years of post-closing liquidity means that you can pay all of your co-op carrying costs (mortgage payment and maintenance) for 24 months using your liquid assets without having to rely on your income or needing to liquidate a less liquid asset (such as property, furniture, a car, etc.)

-Post-closing liquidity is calculated by taking the sum of your liquid assets and dividing that over your monthly co-op carrying costs (maintenance and mortgage).
+Post-closing liquidity is calculated by taking the sum of your liquid assets and dividing that over your monthly co-op carrying costs.

 Post-Closing Liquidity Example One (Financed Purchase):